AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 >
 > In the end, a "hash" in the context of computer security is simply a value that ("cryptographically") represents some other value.
 The idea, in theory, is that two different original values will never be represented by the same two ultimate values after they have been "hashed," and that it is infeasible to recover the original value from the hashed value. ([Watch these few minutes from "Crypto 101"](https://www.youtube.com/watch?v=3rmCGsCYJF8&t=20m6s) for a further explanation and some pictures depicting this.)
 In practice, however, weaknesses in cryptographic hash functions (whether by design due to flaws in their algorithm, or by mistakes introduced through their actual implementation) sometimes result in two different values being hashed to the same value.
 When this happens, the hash function is said to be "cryptographically broken," because if you can hash two different values and get the same resulting value (a situation known as a *hash collision*), then there is little point to the hash from a security perspective in the first place.
 >
 > For the purposes of this exercise, we will assume there are no flaws in the hashing algorithm.
 In reality, this "sanity check" hash value uses a cryptographically broken algorithm called [SHA-1](https://en.wikipedia.org/wiki/SHA-1).
 To learn more about how SHA-1 is broken, and how to construct a *hash collision attack* yourself, read [Boston Key Party 2017 CTF: Prudentialv2](https://github.com/meitar/CTF/blob/master/2017/BKP/cloud/Prudentialv2/README.md).
+For more details, see the [Hash algorithms](#hash-algorithms) section in the [Discussion](#discussion), below.

 The alternative to offline hash cracking is *online password guessing*.
 We say it's "online" because it's as simple as repeatedly attempting to log in to an active, remote system, such as an email service or online banking website.
 Of course, most websites don't allow visitors to try logging in to an account too many times.
 After some number of failed guesses, they will usually lock out the account.
 Besides, it would be unbearably slow to have to reload the login page over and over again after each guess.
 Therein lies the key concept: speed.